 What does this mean?

-For you to come out with a great novel, probably a bestseller, you need to build your characters well.
+For you to come out with a great novel, perhaps a bestseller, you need to build your characters well.
 Know who they are, their attributes and features.
-How they function differently and how they view the world.
+How they function as individuals and how they view the world.

 Characters can be sourced from many places.

-No doubt, they could also be solely the product of your imagination that is an indisputable fact especially in the fantasy genre.
+No doubt, they could also be solely the product of your imagination.
+This does happen, especially in the fantasy genre.

 Take on a couple of character development tests and build a unique cast for your book.
-After creating them, test to see if they can survive in the already set stage.
+After creating them, test to see if they can survive in the stage you have set.

 Will their attributes allow them to function?